Five Factors that Guide Sprint Length Selection

 Selecting the Optimal Sprint Length for Medical Software Development

 Agile development methodology relies on a succession of “sprints”.
-Each sprint contains the next wave of critical components to be developed, tested and released to the stakeholders.
+Each sprint contains the next wave of critical components to be developed, tested, and released to the stakeholders.
 In a practical sense, sprints should not be spaced too close together nor too far apart in order to maximize development efficiency.
-In this blog, Rose Marcantonio, Director of Quality and Process (and Certified Scrum Master), discusses how to select the “optimal” length.
+In this blog, Rose Marcantonio, Director of Quality and Process (and Certified Scrum Master in her own right), discusses how to select the “optimal” length.

 It comes down to these…